smithc36-tcd/Completed-Modules/README.md

 # Completed-Modules
 A list of modules completed modules, along with the module description of each.

+### First Class Honours in:
-- Engineering Mathematics I - V
+- Mathematics I - V
 - Probability and Statistics
-- Introduction to Professional Engineering
-- Experimental Methods
-- Engineering Materials and Their Applications
-- Computer Engineering I & II
+- Emergence of Technologies
 - Physics
-- Chemistry
+- Professional Engineering
 - Electrical Engineering
+- Computer Engineering I - II
+- Engineering Design I - IV
+- Mechanics
+- Computational Engineering
 - Electronics
-- Mechanics
-- Engineering Design I - IV
-- Solids and Structures
 - Engineering and the Environment
-- Thermo-Fluids
-- Computational Engineering
 - Microprocessor Systems I & II
 - Data Structures
 - Signals and Systems
+- Telecommunications
+- Digital System Design
+- Digital Circuit Design
+#### Other Modules:
+- Introduction to Professional Engineering
+- Experimental Methods
+- Engineering Materials and Their Applications
+- Chemistry
+- Solids and Structures
+- Thermo-Fluids
 - Computer Networks
 - Digtial Circuits
-- Digital Circuit Design
-- Digital System Design
-- Telecommunications
-- Emergence of Technologies
 - Hacking Your Health